 UMich Dearborn does not offer early decision or early action.

 Getting into UMich Dearborn is moderately difficult.
 UMich Dearborn evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, UMich Dearborn accepted 69% of students, around 5,546 of the 8,065 students who applied.

 Schools that are moderately difficult to get into, like UMich Dearborn, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.

 |Academic GPA||Very Important|